x157/x157.github.io/UE5/LyraStarterGame/Experience/index.md

 Lyra Game Mode is the required base Game Mode providing Lyra Experience support.

 - Uses a [Lyra Game State](#LyraGameState)
+- In `Init Game`:
+  - On Server, call `ServerSetCurrentExperience` via `OnMatchAssignmentGiven`
-- Adds support for loading an Experience on PIE start
+- Adds support for loading an Experience on PIE start by simulating a match assignment
-- Lots of player start related logic
 - Delay initial player spawn until `OnExperienceLoaded`
+  - Lots of other player start related logic

 <a id='LyraGameState'></a>